GitHubNels/PlayWright-Framework/README.md

 4. All the Page Objects be in seperate package
 5. Implement Best Desgin patterns approach to make this framework more realiable.

-Sooner will gave more updates in the Frameworks.
+Sooner will have more updates in the Frameworks with the work repository.

 Never stop updating - LOVE TO LEARN !!!